oswaldmotape/MuchaTech-Meghna-Hugo/content/english/blog/iot-virtual-lab-setup.md

 ---
-title: "How To Setup IoT virtual lab"
+title: "How To Setup IoT virtual Lab"
 date: 2018-09-12T14:51:12+06:00
 author: Motape Oswald Langa
-image_webp: images/blog/meghna.webp
+image_webp: images/blog/blog-post-3.webp
-image: images/blog/meghna.jpg
+image: images/blog/blog-post-3.jpg
 description : "This is meta description"
 ---

-## Grab and install the init script from github gist by following these simple steps:
+## Grab and install the init script from github gist by following these simple steps

 ---